 Heidi from Starts at Eight shares 4 games middle school students can play using just a deck of playing cards.
 All of the games require two or more players.

 Use this online webquest for detailed instructions and guidelines.
 Students create a dream vacation…on a budget.

 This might be a helpful boredom buster while you travel to your actual vacation. 😉

 What’s for Lunch?
 Real Life Math Lesson:

 Not sure what to feed these hungry kids that are suddenly home?
-Follow the instructions from Blessedly Busy and have them make their own menu plan!
+Have them make their own menu plan!

-If you don’t care about them actually making a menu plan and just want the activity, grab it free here.
+Once they’ve created a menu plan, grab the free printable activity here.
 This is a great real-life math lesson.

 Design a Board Game:

 “Research” games before having students design their own.
 Every time they play a game ask them to analyze it.
 What parts did they like, or not?

 Then introduce the idea of designing their own game.
 If you would like a bit more instructions, there is a detailed lesson plan at STEM Learning.